 That request is initiated from the embed code we provide for you to add to your page.

-We host the script in our CDN servers where it can be cached and served very fast in various locations around the world.
+We host our script on our CDN servers where it is cached and served from various locations around the world, fast and efficiently.

-Once that script is downloaded and initialized, we trigger the request to fetch the campaigns’ data at a very early stage (this could be happening while your page is not fully loaded yet).
+Once our script is downloaded and initialized, we fetch campaign data at a very early stage (this could be happening while your page is not fully loaded yet).

-If you’re using the Global Embed code, you should expect only one request to fetch the campaigns’ data.
-The response should include all active campaigns that have been associated with that domain in your OptinMonster account.
-If you’re using the Campaign-Specific Embed code you should expect one request per embed code found on the page.
+If you’re using the Global Embed code, you should expect to see only one request to fetch campaign data.
+The response will include data for all active campaigns that are associated with your site domain.

-Those requests are served from our API and although they are also cached, we can’t set a very large TTL (time-to-live) for them.
-We don’t do that because that would cause an undesirable delay between your campaigns’ update and what your visitors would see.
+These requests are served from our API and, although cached, we don’t set a large TTL (time-to-live) for them.
+That would cause an undesirable delay between when you update your campaign(s) and when your visitors see those updates.

-Once the campaigns’ data are parsed, there are other requests that can be triggered depending on what type of campaigns have been loaded.
+Once the campaign data is parsed, there are a number of requests that could be made depending on your campaigns.